 - 1 Turn off your computer and all the peripherals connected to it before opening it.
-Then unplug all cables from the power outlets. - 2 Open your computer according to the instructions on page 60. - 3 Follow the ESD precautions described above when handling a computer component. - 4 Remove any expansion board(s) or peripheral(s) that block access to the DIMM sockets or other component connector. - 5 See the following sections for specific instructions on the component you wish to install.
+Then unplug all cables from the power outlets. - 2 Open your computer according to the instructions on page 56. - 3 Follow the ESD precautions described above before handling a computer component. - 4 Remove any expansion boards or peripherals that block access to the DIMM sockets or component connectors. - 5 See the following sections for specific instructions on the component you wish to install.

 Warning!
-Failure to turn off the computer properly before you start installing components may cause serious damage.
+Not turning off the computer properly before you start installing the components may cause serious damage.

-Do not attempt to open, upgrade and reconfigure your computer unless you are a qualified service technician.
+Do not attempt the procedures described in the following sections unless you are a qualified service technician.